bluenviron/mediamtx/README.md

 * Publish live streams to the server
 * Read live streams from the server
-* Act as a proxy and serve streams from other servers or cameras, always or on-demand
+* Proxy streams from other servers or cameras, always or on-demand
-* Each stream can have multiple video and audio tracks, encoded with any codec, including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM, JPEG
+* Each stream can have multiple video and audio tracks, encoded with any RTP-compatible codec, including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM, JPEG
 * Streams are automatically converted from a protocol to another.
 For instance, it's possible to publish a stream with RTSP and read it with HLS
 * Serve multiple streams at once in separate paths
 * Authenticate users; use internal or external authentication
+* Redirect readers to other RTSP servers (load balancing)
 * Query and control the server through an HTTP API
+* Reload the configuration without disconnecting existing clients (hot reloading)
 * Read Prometheus-compatible metrics
-* Redirect readers to other RTSP servers (load balancing)
 * Run external commands when clients connect, disconnect, read or publish streams
-* Reload the configuration without disconnecting existing clients (hot reloading)
+* Natively compatible with the Raspberry Pi Camera
 * Compatible with Linux, Windows and macOS, does not require any dependency or interpreter, it's a single executable

 [![Test](https://github.com/aler9/rtsp-simple-server/workflows/test/badge.svg)](https://github.com/aler9/rtsp-simple-server/actions?query=workflow:test)